paulin/mattpaulin/_posts/2025-10-18-Carbot-9-DAgger_Unity_simulation.md

 - **Timeouts are your friend:**
   At one point, the system went rogue and wouldn’t stop typing `D`s.
 I had to track down the process and kill it while it was spamming forward commands.
 Add a timeout or safety check to avoid infinite loops.

 ---

-### Transcript Summary

-**From the recording (Oct 19, 2025):**
-Matt explains the purpose of the DAgger experiment — using a Unity driving simulator to collect training data for a CNN-based autopilot.
-He describes manually driving, collecting 500 samples, and how pressing **H** adds corrective frames when the car goes off-road.

-While early results were promising, the model often overfit to specific driving sequences, sometimes freezing or running off-road.
-Matt concludes that further iteration and model refinement will be needed before this can power the real-world Carbot.

----